How long does it take to get a tax refund

 Use the IRS withholding estimator tool to see how much you should take out.

 Still not a Current member?
-Sign up in just two minutes and get your tax refund faster this year (and every year).
+Sign up for Premium in just two minutes and get your tax refund faster this year (and every year).

 IRS Tax Tip 2001-48.
 Internal Revenue Service.

 When Will My Tax Refund Arrive?
 What to Know About the Tax Refund Schedule.
 (February 2020).
 U.S. News and World Report.